incf-nidash/nidm-specs/README.md

 ## Getting Started

-Publish your fMRI results from SPM and FSL & upload to NeuroVault: http://nidm.nidash.org/getting-started/
+Interested in using NIDM?
+See the [get started with NIDM](http://nidm.nidash.org/getting-started/) page where you will find how to publish your fMRI results from SPM and FSL & upload to NeuroVault.

-The goal of this repository is to foster collaboration among the developers working on NIDM, other repositories include:
+We use the [incf-nidash](https://github.com/incf-nidash/) organisation to foster collaboration among the developers working on NIDM.
+There are multiple repositories, including:
+ * NIDM: [current repository](https://github.com/cmaumet/nidm) is the main NIDM repository, used to foster collaboration on the NIDM models
  * NIDM-Results: [NIDM-Results python library](https://github.com/incf-nidash/nidmresults), [FSL to NIDM-Results](https://github.com/incf-nidash/nidmresults-fsl), [SPM to NIDM-Results](https://github.com/incf-nidash/nidmresults-spm), [View NIDM-Results in SPM](https://github.com/incf-nidash/nidmresults-spmhtml), [View NIDM-Results in FSL](https://github.com/incf-nidash/nidmresults-fslhtml)
  * NIDM-Experiment: [NIDM-Experiment python library](https://github.com/incf-nidash/pyNIDM)